Ontario Highway 401: Southwestern Ontario

 Around London the traffic volumes are expected to increase considerably, so the province established an extensive plan to widen and reconstruct the London corridor between 2006 and 2021.
 This included building a new interchange with Wonderland Road which opened in November 2015 to help improve access to Highway 401 westbound from the city's southwest end and involved replacing the Westminster Drive overpass to allow the highway to be widened.
 A reconstruction of the outdated cloverleaf interchange at Colonel Talbot Road and widening Highway 401 from four to six lanes between Highway 4 and Highway 402 is also proposed.
 The MTO is also planning on widening Highway 401 from six to eight lanes through part of the London corridor.
-Alongside the extension of the Veterans Memorial Parkway (formerly Airport Road) south of the freeway to Wilton Grove Road in 2017, the Parkway's trumpet interchange was reconfigured from a trumpet to a Parclo with the replacement overpass able to accommodate future freeway expansion.
+Alongside the City of London's extension of the Veterans Memorial Parkway (formerly Highway 100 (Airport Road)) from Highway 401 to Wilton Grove Road in 2017, the Parkway's trumpet interchange was reconfigured to a Parclo with the replacement overpass able to accommodate future expansion of Highway 401.

+The interchange with Hespeler Road (formerly Highway 24), prior to the widening of Highway 401 from 2019 to 2021.
+The twin overpasses would be replaced with a longer single bridge to accommodate the freeway's expanded cross-section.

 In the Kitchener/Cambridge area, the widening of Highway 401 from six to twelve lanes from Highway 8 (King Street) to Highway/Regional Road 24 (Hespeler Road) commenced on June 8, 2015, and concluded in summer 2019.
 The second phase of expansion scheduled for 2019-21 saw Highway 401 widened from six to ten lanes between Highway/Regional Road 24 and Townline Road.
-At the interchange with Highway 24 (Hespeler Road), the span carrying northbound traffic which opened in 1989 was torn down on May 1, 2021, with both directions of Highway 24 traffic temporarily relocated to the overpass originally built in 1960 and designated for southbound drivers since 1989, as a new overpass was constructed to accommodate Highway 401's expanded cross-section.
+At the interchange with Hespeler Road (formerly Highway 24), the span carrying northbound traffic which opened in 1989 was torn down on May 1, 2021, with both directions of Hespeler Road traffic temporarily relocated to the overpass originally built in 1960 and designated for southbound drivers since 1989, as a new longer bridge was constructed to accommodate Highway 401's expanded cross-section.
 The new HOV lanes from Highway 8 to Townline Road opened on December 22, 2023.
-Just west of the Highway 8 interchange, the freeway's existing six-span Grand River Bridges (opened in 1960, restriped in the early 1990s from two to three lanes per direction) are being replaced with two new four-span structures, a project scheduled for completion in 2025.
+Just west of the Highway 8 interchange, the freeway's existing six-span Grand River Bridges (opened in 1960, restriped in the early 1990s from two to three lanes per direction) were replaced with two new four-span structures.
+Ontario completed major construction on the bridges in December 2025.
 The new Grand River bridges are a prerequisite to the planned expansion of the Y-junction between Highway 401 and Highway 8 Expressway from a partial to an all-directional interchange, with proposed flyover ramps linking eastbound Highway 401 to Waterloo-bound Highway 8 and the opposite movement to bypass the existing non-express connection using King Street.